SOUTH AMERICAN – PERU – categorized as – Anytime Coffee

-History – Cajamarca is a state Region in Peru.
-The capital is the city of Cajamarca.
-It is located in the north part of the country and shares a border with Ecuador.
+PERU History – Cajamarca is located in the north part of the country and shares a border with Ecudor.
 It is located at heights reaching 8900 feet above sea level in the Andes Mountain Range, the longest mountain range in the world.
-Part of its territory includes the Amazon Rainforest, in total the largest in the world.
 Coffee production came to Peru in the 1700s.
-After two centuries, the heirloom typical variety still comprises 60 percent of the country’s exports.
+After two centuries, the heirloom Typica variety still comprises 60 percent of the country’s exports.
 There are more than 110,000 coffee growers in Peru, most of who are indigenous to these landscapes and speak Spanish as a second language.
 The average land holding farmer lives on two or three hectares, hours away from the comforts of both the national economy and the global coffee supply.
-Peru is quickly building a global reputation for producing traditionally cultivated, shade grown, high quality Arabica beans.
+Peru is quickly building a global reputation for producing traditionally cultivated, shade grown, high quality Arabbica beans.
 Peruvian coffee farmers’ landholdings are small, and the country’s typical micro-wet-milling operation is even smaller.
 From May to September, farmers pick ripe cherries and carry them to hand pulpers and wooden fermentation tanks.
-This tradition of micro-wet-milling has protected Peru’s water resources from the devastating effects of river-polluting pulping factories.
-After processing their coffee, most farmers hike their beans by foot or mule into the nearest town-a trip that can take anywhere from thirty minutes to eight hours.
+This tradition of micro-wet-milling has protected Peru’s water resources from the devastating effects of river polluting factories.
+After processing their coffee, most farmers hike their beans by foot or mule into the nearest town a trip that can take anywhere from 30 minutes to 8 hours or more.
 On Saturdays, the plaza of the closest town becomes a buying and selling station for the surrounding remote coffee growers.
 Farmers sell their coffee and buy goods for their homes before heading back up the mountainous foot trails.
 During the last decade, Peru’s smallholder cooperatives consolidated their movements and provided a more organized and rewarding opportunity for tens of thousands of small holders.
 Many of the smaller holders now belong to cooperative organizations.
-These cooperatives have linked with international Fair Trade and Organic networks.
-Peruvian smallholder cooperatives quickly became the second largest suppliers of Fair Trade certified coffee after Mexico and one of the world’s top Organic producers.
+These cooperatives have linked with International Fair Trade and Organic networks.
+Peruvian small holder cooperatives have quickly become the second largest suppliers of Fair Trade certified coffee after Mexico and is now one of the world’s top Organic producers.